 The best resource for identifying and troubleshooting weeds is a nursery or garden center familiar with local conditions.
 These 40 lawn care products will help get your lawn in shape.

-How to Keep Grass Green Tip 5: Aerate your lawn to help it ‘breathe’
+Tip No. 6: Aerate your lawn to help it ‘breathe’

 Again, timing is critical.
 You can aerate in the spring.
-But fall—after the kids are through trampling the grass and there are fewer weed seeds to set up home in the open spaces—is the best time to aerate.
+But fall, after the kids are through trampling the grass and there are fewer weed seeds to set up home in the open spaces, is the optimal time to aerate.
 It’s usually best to aerate first, then apply any weed killers so the open holes are protected against weeds.